Electronic Structure of Epitaxial Films of the Bilayer Strontium Ruthenate: Sr$_{3}$Ru$_2$O$_{7}$

 Note that the flat spectral weight character of the feature around 0.6 -- 0.9 \AA$^{-1}$ along $\Gamma$X in the orthorhombic phase [Fig.~\ref{Fig.3}(c)] and that of the band at $\Gamma$ in the tetragonal phase [Fig.~\ref{Fig.3}(e)] is consistent with the low-energy flat band reported in Ref.~\cite{oh2025hund}.
 This is also confirmed through visualization of their edges [see supplemental information].
-Owing to the proximity of these bands to E$_F$ ($\approx$15~meV below E$_F$), it could happen that nearby van Hove singularities occur and subsequently drive a metamagnetic instability in the Sr$_3$Ru$_2$O$_7$ films when tuned by an applied magnetic field.
+Owing to the proximity of these bands to E$_F$ ($\sim15~\text{meV}$ below E$_F$), these bands may contribute to the magnetic instabilities in Sr$_3$Ru$_2$O$_7$, as their weakly dispersive character can enhance the low energy density of states and increase the susceptibility to field-induced spin polarization~\cite{ref-11, ref-13, ref-15}.
 This hypothesis, on the other hand, would require further validation through transport and specific-heat measurements, as both probes can reveal signatures of enhanced scattering and increased features in the DOS in the vicinity of the metamagnetic transition~\cite{ref-17, ref-18, binz2004metamagnetism, yamase2008theory}.

 Even with an energy resolution of 5~meV, resolving the finest band features in Sr$_3$Ru$_2$O$_7$ thin films remains experimentally demanding.
-As discussed above, this behavior is consistent with modest quasiparticle linewidth broadening that can arise from surface roughness and other near-surface disorder inherent to complex oxide thin films~\cite{della2023static}.
+As discussed above, this behavior is consistent with modest quasiparticle linewidth broadening that can arise from surface roughness and other near-surface disorder inherent to complex oxide thin films~\cite{cappelli2020laser}.
 While these effects currently limit a direct experimental identification of all FS pockets observed in bulk Sr$_3$Ru$_2$O$_7$ single crystals~\cite{ref-13}, the overall agreement between ARPES and DFT demonstrates that the essential low-energy electronic structure is well captured in the thin-film geometry.
 Looking forward, high-resolution synchrotron-based ARPES measurements, combined with controlled light polarization (linear horizontal and linear vertical)~\cite{ref-50}, are expected to further enhance orbital selectivity and sensitivity to narrow features near E$_F$, providing a promising pathway toward resolving finer details of the electronic structure in Sr$_3$Ru$_2$O$_7$ thin films.